AuroraÕs Tale

 * * *

-The Arions suddenly found themselves in a new fight.
+The Aureans suddenly found themselves in a new fight.
 Closing on what they thought was a broken and demoralized mass, they were astonished to find themselves being cut down by men who fought as if theyÕd just entered the battle.

-Barely two hundred Arions were still standing, and though they faced but twenty uninjured survivors and a score of walking wounded they were forced to turn, fleeing for the cover of the Aloc Acoc.
+Barely two hundred Aureans were still standing, and though they faced but twenty uninjured survivors and a score of walking wounded they were forced to turn, fleeing for the cover of the Aloc Acoc.
 Their indecipherable screams of surprise was suddenly drowned out by an even deeper crack and they realized that even the flimsy protection afforded by the skyscrapers was not enough against an infuriated Virago.

-Some of the Arions had adopted the PorturegansÕ tactic of firing from the lower windows and were crushed as the buildings they were using for cover shook and collapsed as the Virago soared high.
+Some of the Aureans had adopted the PorturegansÕ tactic of firing from the lower windows and were crushed as the buildings they were using for cover shook and collapsed as the Virago soared high.

-As the Aloc Acoc tower collapsed on the recoiling Arions, the sun broke from behind a cloud and Aurora, still flying high above the battle, seemed to flash into brilliance as the light reflected off her white uniform.
+As the Aloc Acoc tower collapsed on the recoiling Aureans, the sun broke from behind a cloud and Aurora, still flying high above the battle, seemed to flash into brilliance as the light reflected off her white uniform.

 To the troops below she appeared a sun child, and even those who were not Believers felt a tug of greatness as the glowing speck arced slowly and then dove, driving through yet another building and sending it crashing down on the invaders.